aparrado/aparrado.github.io/pages/research.md

 description: Here are some of my ongoing research projects:
 ---

+Here are some of my ongoing research projects:

 #### <u>Be the Best!: Do SMS Reminders Improve Banking Agent Performance in Rural India? </u>
 With Krishanu Chakraborty and Karan Nagpal.
 We use three randomized experiments to test whether sending behaviorally-informed SMS reminders to banking agents improves their work performance.
 In particular, we measure the